BhupinderSD/Battleships/README.md

 ```

 I use this algorithm to split a userCoordinates string into the x and y coordinates.
+This algorithm goes through every character in the user entered string and, if it is a number, addes it to the end of the current y coordinate (after multiplying the current y coordinate by 10 since it needs to be in the next positional value).
+If it is a letter, I make it upper case and and it to the end of the x coordinates.
 I then check if the user entered the coordinates in the required notation and if they are missing any data, such as an x coordinate, y coordinates or if the provided coordinates are invalid.
 If the coordinates are valid, I exit a `while (true)` loop (so I can keep asking till I get valid coordinates) and return the coordinates.

 ```